 Here are tips to help your kids develop a healthy routine of caring for their teeth:

-Kool Smiles offers a free iPhone app to make brushing teeth fun!
+Kool Smiles offers a free iPhone app to make brushing teeth fun for younger children.

 Kool Smiles dentists are dedicated to helping children have healthy smiles.
-We suggest that kids see the dentist twice a year to keep little problems from becoming big problems.
+We suggest that kids see the dentist twice a year to maintain good oral health.

 Find the Kool Smiles office nearest you, or call us today to make an appointment.
 We’re always accepting new patients and can answer your questions about when to start dental care for your kids.